RosettaCommons/documentation/scripting_documentation/RosettaScripts/xsd/mover_GALigandDock_type.md

 -   **fa_rep_grid**: Repulsion weight at grid scoring stage
 -   **grid_bound_penalty**: Penalty factor when ligand atm gets out of boundary
 -   **estimate_dG**: Estimate dG of binding on lowest-energy docked pose.
 Default: false
+-   **entropy_method**: Entropy method name.
+Default: MCEntropy
+-   **estimate_buns**: Estimate buried unstatsified hydrogen bonds of the lowest-energy docked pose.
+Default: false
+-   **use_dalphaball**: If or not use dalphaball to compute SASA.
+Default: false
+-   **hb_resids**: Residue indices to calculate the number of hydrogen bonds with the ligand.
+-   **hb_resids_include_bb**: If include backbone atoms when calculating the number of hydrogen bonds with the ligand.
+Default: false
+-   **hb_resids_metric**: The method used to calculate the number of hydrogen bonds with the ligand, default or simple.
+Default: default.
 -   **use_mean_maxRad**: Use mean maxRad for multi ligands?
 Default: false
 -   **stdev_multiplier**: Standard deviation multiplier for mean_maxRad.
 Default: 1.0
 -   **torsion_sampler_percentage**: The percentage of the initial gene sampled by torsion sampler.